Sup3Legacy/FerrOS/docs/report/report.md

 # Programming

-The very first stages of our kernel were written following Philip Oppermann's (TODO : add link) tutorial on writing a microkernel in Rust.
-This brought us to the point where we had a bootloader (TODO cf. plus loin), a primitive VGA teletype driver, a keyboard driver, page and memory allocation.
+The very first stages of our kernel were written following [Philip Oppermann's tutorial](https://os.phil-opp.com/) on writing a microkernel in Rust.
+This brought us to the point where we had a bootloader, a primitive VGA teletype driver, a keyboard driver, page and memory allocation.
 Thanks to this tutorial, we could acquire the bases of low-level programming in Rust and could move far beyond this proof-of-concept kernel.

 During this project, we used some crates instead of writing the code ourselves in areas where two conditions were met :